mnapoli/bof/README.md

 ## Do we need a new HTTP client?

 Probably not.
 If this client attracts interest, that may mean that our already popular HTTP clients could use a simpler API targeting the simple use cases.
-If you maintain a HTTP client and are interested, I would definitely be interested to merge Bof into a existing libraries.
-Get in touch!
+If you maintain a HTTP client and are interested, I would love to merge Bof into existing libraries.
+Open an issue!

 ## Installation